PerForm-Lab-RIT/CBVR-AttentionExperiment/README.md

 | angle_within_threshold     | bool   | Whether or not the participant was within the defined angle error tolerance                     |
 | staircase                  | string | The staircase being utilized during a particular trial                                          |

+There are two ways in which a trial timing out can be handled.
+If the FailOnTimeout JSON option is enabled, a trial will be considered a failure and will be recorded with blank data.
+The total number of trials will also increase so that the number of desired successfully completed trials is reached.
+If FailOnTimeout is disabled, the trial will simply be restarted without recording the fact that the trial timed out.

 # Program Flow

 The majority of the main program flow are the scripts under the "-----MAIN SCRIPTS-----" GameObject.
 The flow is ultimately driven through